tkrop/go-testing/README.md

 Test are only meaningful, if they validate ensure pre-conditions and validate post-conditions sufficiently strict.
-Without validation test cannot ensure that the system under test behaves as expected - even with 100% code and branch coverage.
+Without validation test cannot ensure that the system under test behaves as expected — even with 100% code and branch coverage.
 As a consequence, a system may fail in unexpected ways in production.

-Thus it is advised to validate mock input parameters for mocked requests and to carefully define the order of mock requests and responses.
-The [`mock`](mock) framework makes this approach as simple as possible, but it is still the responsibility of the developer to setup the validation correctly.
+Thus, it is advised to validate input parameters for mocked requests and to carefully define the order of mock requests and responses.
+The [`mock`](mock) framework makes this approach as simple as possible, but it is still the responsibility of the test developer to set up the validation correctly.

 ## Framework structure

 The `testing` framework consists of the following sub-packages:

-* [`test`](test) provides a small framework to simply isolate the test execution and safely check whether a test fails or succeeds as expected in coordination with the [`mock`](mock) package - even in if a system under test spans detached [`go`-routines][go-routines].
+* [`test`](test) provides a small framework to isolate the test execution and safely check whether a test fails or succeeds as expected in combination with the [`mock`](mock) package — even in if a system under test spans detached [`go`-routines][go-routines].

-* [`mock`](mock) provides the means to setup a simple chain or a complex network of expected mock calls with minimal effort.
-This makes it easy to extend the usual narrow range of mocking to larger components using a unified pattern.
+* [`mock`](mock) provides the means to set up a simple chain as well as a complex network of expected mock calls with minimal effort.
+This makes it easy to extend the usual narrow range of mocking to larger components using a unified test pattern.

-* [`gock`](gock) provides a drop-in extension for [Gock][gock] consisting of a controller and a mock storage that allows to run tests isolated.
-This allows to parallelize simple test and parameterized tests.
+* [`gock`](gock) provides a drop-in extension for the [Gock][gock] package consisting of a controller and a mock storage that allows running tests isolated.
+This allows parallelizing simple test as well as parameterized tests.

 * [`perm`](perm) provides a small framework to simplify permutation tests, i.e. a consistent test set where conditions can be checked in all known orders with different outcome.
-This is very handy in combination with [`test`](test) to validated the [`mock`](mock) framework, but may be useful in other cases too.
+This was very handy in combination with [`test`](test) for validating the [`mock`](mock) framework, but may be useful in other cases too.

 Please see the documentation of the sub-packages for more details.